FORENSICS AND JACK THE RIPPER

 Indeed, you can glean an idea of how cursory the examination of the body when it was in situ actually was from the fact that Dr Rees Ralph Llwellyn, the local doctor who the police called to the scene to pronounce life extinct, didn’t even notice that she had been disembowelled.

 WOULD THEY CATCH HIM TODAY?

-Several of our experts make the point that, in order for modern techniques – fingerprinting and DNA – to stand any chance of leading to an arrest and a conviction, you’d have to have his fingerprints and DNA on record in the first place.
+As for modern techniques – such as fingerprinting and DNA – to stand any chance of leading to an arrest and a conviction, you’d have to have his fingerprints and DNA on record in the first place.
 If he’s not “in the system” then even finding his DNA at the scene of the crime is not going to lead the police to him and result in his subsequent apprehension.

-As Professor Flanagan observes, the popular idea that forensics “always leads to detection and conviction of a perpetrator is, in reality, very far from the truth.
-Indeed, forensics itself is only one part of a murder investigation and often “you don’t prosecute a crime as a result.”
+The popular idea that forensics always solves the crime is, in reality, far from the truth, Indeed, forensics are only one part of a murder investigation and they often yield mixed results.

 THE POLICE DID A REASONABLE JOB

 So, the conclusion of our then and now crime scene investigation is that the police in 1888 did a fairly good job of hunting for Jack the Ripper, given the limited resources available to them.
 They most certainly made mistakes – as, indeed, modern police forces make mistakes.
-But, given the limitation of the resources, scientific knowledge and investigative techniques at their disposal, there was, as Paul Begg observes, “little more that they could have done.
+But, given the limitation of the resources, scientific knowledge and investigative techniques at their disposal, there was not that much more they could have done.